Background Tasks

 Messenger Mode (recommended for production)

 With Messenger, tasks are queued and processed sequentially by the worker.
-Even if two uploads happen simultaneously, both cache generation tasks are dispatched to the message bus.
-The worker processes them one at a time, so no work is lost.
+Even if many uploads happen simultaneously, all cache generation tasks are dispatched to the message bus.
+The worker processes them one at a time, ensuring controlled resource usage.

 # config/packages/pushword.yaml